|

 the sky in monsoon right to your bed.

-This is how an ordinary Javanese house looks like when
+This is how an ordinary Javanese house looks like whengetting constructed.
+Real Javanese houses are built with red

 bricks.
 The Javanese name for it is 'boto', and in Indonesian